janwilmake/universal-mcp-oauth/mcp-demo/README.md

 - In `x-oauth-provider`, run `wrangler dev --env localhost` (exposes x oauth provider proxy on port 8787)
 - Here, run `wrangler dev` to expose the MCP at http://localhost:3000/mcp
 - In a third terminal, run `npx @modelcontextprotocol/inspector` to open the MCP inspector.
+- To demonstrate our registration flow is functional as well, you can test [html-client](../html-client/) using `wrangler dev` (exposes browser-client on 3001 that performs oauth flow)

 ![](demo.drawio.png)